 Students who choose to attend the Kent Career Technical Center (KCTC) should remember that there are times during the day when they must wait for bus transportation or when they have returned from KCTC and must wait for their next class to begin.
 During these times, KCTC students are to be in the foyer by the main office.
 They are not to be in other areas of the building.
 Students who are suspended from Kenowa Hills High School will also be suspended from KCTC.
 Students suspended from the KCTC will also be suspended from KHHS.
-Students are prohibited from driving to and from KCTC for 2nd and 3rd session.
-All KCTC students must ride the bus.
-Students who drive to KCTC, without prior approval from an administrator, will be subject to disciplinary action and lose driving privileges to school.
+KHPS provides bussing to and from KCTC for participating students.
+Students that drive to KCTC without prior approval from a high school administrator will be subject to disciplinary action and lose driving privileges to school.